Rsantct/pe.audio.sys.OLD/pre.di.c/doc/10_from FIRtro to pre.di.c.md

           drc.X_someDescription.pcm     Where X is the channel 'L' or 'R'

 So forgot old `drc-1-L_xxxxx.pcm` naming from FIRtro, neither `drc` subfolders.

+Notice:

+- DRC selection is no longer referred to any DRC index number, it is based on a DRC set name as configured inside the `speaker.yaml` file.

+- Former XO selection lp / mp from FIRtro is no longer used here, also this is based on XO set names under `speaker.yaml`.

 Copy all pcm stuff you will need here and rename pcm files as convenient.
 For example